baip/openshift-mediawiki/README.md

 SpamBlacklist,
 SyntaxHighlight_GeSHi,
 TitleBlacklist,
+UserMerge,
 WikiEditor,
 Google Analytics.

 Whats new
 ==========

 8/10/2015

-Openshift uses HAProxy for loadbalancing in front of the servers .
+Openshift uses HAProxy for loadbalancing in front of the servers.
 This causes mediawiki to show the same internal proxy ip for all users.
 I've written a small plugin to fix this.
 Can be found under /extensions/OpenshiftMediawikiIpFix

 30/09/2015

 Plugins:

 1. Scribunto (with standalone lua, enables you to do in wiki scripting and use popular features like infobox)
-2. mobile frontend ,
+2. mobile frontend
 3. google analytics (edit LocalSettings.php to set your google analytics account. edit line 165.)
 Google analytics extension repo/code can be found here -> https://github.com/negati-ve/mediawiki-google-analytics-extension
 * uploads moved to data directory.
-** Uploads are now persistent.
+Uploads are now persistent.

 Quickstart
 ==========